AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 Figure F1.
 An example of two different PSDs with the same DF and DP.
 SC, SS, SE (and PSD TE, not shown here) capture this difference.

  <img width="2240" height="1219" alt="ridge_superlet_curve_sub_07" src="https://github.com/user-attachments/assets/8516e554-81b4-4a92-a7ef-5afc930fbd7f" />
  Figure F2.
-Ridge point ar the point where the TFR has the maximum values.
-The IF curves is obtained by these points with curvature constraints (we expect instantaneous frequency to be a smooth curve with no suddent jumps).
-In this example the entire IF curve (black line) lies in the normogastric band, thus the fraction of normogastria is 1.
+Ridge points are the points where the TFR reaches its maximum values.
+The IF curve is obtained from these points using curvature constraints (we expect the instantaneous frequency to be a smooth curve with no sudden jumps).
+In this example, the entire IF curve (black line) lies within the normogastric band; thus, the fraction of normogastria is 1.

 <img width="1901" height="580" alt="Low Renyi entropy" src="https://github.com/user-attachments/assets/451ada8f-5a03-475a-b7b4-58db82faf2db" />
 Figure F3.
-A TFR for an EGG signal obtained via the Superlet Transform.
-On the left, the TFR for a simple, clean signal.
-On the right, the TFR for a complex and variable signal.
+Time-frequency representation (TFR) of an EGG signal obtained via the Superlet Transform.
+On the left, the TFR of a simple, clean signal.
+On the right, the TFR of a complex and variable signal.

 ### Instantaneous quantities